JetBrains/teamcity-documentation/topics/running-custom-build.md

 ### General Options

 Select an agent you want to run the build on from the drop-down menu.
 Note that for each agent in the list, TeamCity displays its current state and estimates when the agent will become idle if it is running a build at the moment.
 Besides the possibility to run a build on a particular agent from the list, you can also use one of the following options:
-* __fastest idle agent__: _default option_; if selected, TeamCity will automatically choose an agent to run a build on based on calculated estimates.
+* __Fastest idle agent__: _default option_; if selected, TeamCity will automatically choose an agent to run a build on based on calculated estimates.
-* __the fastest agent in &lt;a certain&gt; pool__: if selected, TeamCity will run a build on an agent from a specified pool
+* __Fastest agent in a certain pool__: if selected, TeamCity will run a build on an agent from a specified pool
 * if [cloud integration](teamcity-integration-with-cloud-solutions.md) is configured, you can select to run a build on an agent from a __certain cloud image__.
 If no available cloud agents of this type exist, TeamCity will also attempt to start a new one.
 {product="tc"}
-* __run a build on &lt;a specified&gt; agent__
+* __Run a build on &lt;a specified&gt; agent__
 * __All enabled compatible agents__: Use this option to run a build simultaneously on all agents that are enabled and compatible with the build configuration.
 This option may be useful in the following cases:
-  * run a build for agent maintenance purposes (for example, you can create a configuration to check whether agents function properly after an environment upgrade/update).
+  * Run a build for agent maintenance purposes (for example, you can create a configuration to check whether agents function properly after an environment upgrade/update).
-  * run a build on different platforms (for example, you can set up a configuration, and specify for it a number of compatible build agents with different environments installed).
+  * Run a build on different platforms (for example, you can set up a configuration, and specify for it a number of compatible build agents with different environments installed).

 On the __General__ options you can also specify whether
-* this build will be run as a [personal](personal-build.md) one
+* This build will be run as a [personal](personal-build.md) one.
-* this build will be put at the top of the [build queue](build-queue.md)
+* This build will be put at the top of the [build queue](build-queue.md)
-* all files in the [build checkout directory](build-checkout-directory.md) will be cleaned before this build.
+* All files in the [build checkout directory](build-checkout-directory.md) will be cleaned before this build.
    * If snapshot dependencies are configured, this option can be applied to snapshot dependencies.
 In this case, all the builds of the build chain will be forced to use clean checkout.

 <anchor name="P4-shelved-files-custom-run"/>